 - US 287 from Laramie to Fort Collins

-Yes, this may be obvious to those of us from Fort Collins, but it's often overlooked as a scenic drive.
+This drive is often overlooked as a scenic drive.
 The direction you head on this one is very important: the views are much better coming from Laramie to Fort Collins.
 Here's the pro tip: you can turn this into a great loop by taking I-25 to Cheyenne (boring but fast), I-80 west from Cheyenne to Vidauwoo (where you can stop for an amazing hike), and then take the dirt road that’s well-maintained in summer (most of the time) from Vidauwoo to Tie Siding before dropping down the best part of 287 from Tie Siding to Fort Collins.

 - State Highway 7 and 72